v6d-io/v6d/docs/notes/data-accessing.rst

 Vineyard supports distributed object sharing by-design, and provides both the IPCClient and RPCClient for data accessing.
 You would learn how accessing objects inside vineyard in various ways.
-For a basis about vineyard objects, please refer to :ref:`metadata-and-payloads`.
+For vineyard objects basics, please refer to :ref:`metadata-and-payloads`.

 .. figure:: ../images/vineyard_deployment.jpg
    :alt: Data Partitioning in Vineyard